Moxieron/PDF-Rotator/README.md

 # PdfRotator app

-Work in progress.
-App is not finished.
+Work in progress, as the app is not finished.

-Systematic PDF Rotator based off the orientation of the first page.
+Systematic PDF Rotator based on the orientation of the first page.

 ## Run the app